beardenx/SubScan/README.md

 # SubScan
-subscan is a simple bash script that running few tools for enumeration purpose.
+SubScan is a simple bash script that running few tools for enumeration purpose.
 More tools coming soon..

 # Tool in Subscan